tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/PHP SDK/数据管理/对象标签_intl_en.md

 require dirname(__FILE__) . '/../vendor/autoload.php';

-$secretId = "SECRETID"; //Replace it with the actual SecretId, which can be viewed and managed at https://console.cloud.tencent.com/cam/capi
+$secretId = "SECRETID"; //Replace it with the actual `SecretId`, which can be viewed and managed in the CAM console at https://console.cloud.tencent.com/cam/capi
-$secretKey = "SECRETKEY"; //Replace it with the actual SecretKey, which can be viewed and managed at https://console.cloud.tencent.com/cam/capi
+$secretKey = "SECRETKEY"; //Replace it with the actual `SecretKey`, which can be viewed and managed in the CAM console at https://console.cloud.tencent.com/cam/capi
-$region = "ap-beijing"; //Replace it with the actual region, which can be viewed in the console at https://console.cloud.tencent.com/cos5/bucket
+$region = "ap-beijing"; //Replace it with the actual `region`, which can be viewed in the console at https://console.cloud.tencent.com/cos5/bucket
 $cosClient = new Qcloud\Cos\Client(
     array(
         'region' => $region,